What Is a Virtual Classroom?

-Studies have shown that learners do better when they feel they are being guided through their learning by a person.
-Virtual classrooms bridge the gap in what Vygotsky called the Zone of Proximal Development – essentially the difference between what a learner can achieve independently compared to their potential with guidance and encouragement.
-Crucially for Vygotsky, learning is an interaction between the learner and a more capable other – be that a teacher, guide, experienced peer or mentor.
+Studies have shown that learners do better when they feel they're being guided through their learning by a person.
+Virtual classrooms bridge the gap in what Vygotsky called the Zone of Proximal Development—essentially the difference between what a learner can achieve independently compared to their potential with guidance and encouragement.
+Crucially for Vygotsky, learning is an interaction between the learner and a more capable other.
+Be that a teacher, guide, experienced peer or mentor.

 In a virtual classroom, the presenter and/or moderator can guide and encourage learners, adding to the benefits already suggested by the presence of a peer group of learners.